About our little honeyhome…

 We have a passion for protecting and preserving bees, given their many contributions to our world and way of life.
 Bees provide much more to us than just honey.
 Their pollination alone helps provide 75% of the fruits and vegetables you’ll find in your grocery store, and 2/3 of everything you place in your mouth!
 The fact that bees are declining in drastic numbers around the world in recent years should raise an alarm on every continent.
 There are ways you can help, both directly and indirectly.

 Beekeeping is in my blood.
 My grandfather used to keep bees in his backyard fruit orchards, and I guess I just caught the bug.
-(Oh!
-Bad pun.)
+(Pun intended.)
 I’ve traveled from Los Angeles to London and given presentations to different audiences about the beautiful intricacies of bees and their social lives, and have helped to raise awareness of their recent disappearance and what we can do to help.
 I would love to come and share with your group sometime soon.
-Bees showcase and incredible amount wisdom and intelligence, and much can be learned from them!
+Bees showcase an incredible amount of wisdom and intelligence, and much can be learned from them!

 It’s relaxation.
 It’s patience.
 It’s an art.